nndnnv/CatchIt/README.md

   - Adding Proguard/R8 support
   - Adding more tests
   <br><br>

+ ### Notes

+ - You'll see Builder pattern for constructing new objects, this pattern let us test objects dependenceis on ease and is well used by Google in Android API
+  <br><br>

 ### Dependencies
 * [Retrofit] - A type-safe HTTP client for Android and Java.
 * [Room] - Persistence library that provides an abstraction layer over SQLite.